i-doit/appliance/README.md

 After downloading the zip file suitable for your virtualization environment extract it.
 It contains all files needed to import.
 The import process depends on you virtualization environment and is not part of this documentation.

 After importing start the virtual machine.
-While booting the VM tries to receive an IPv4 address via DHCP.
+While booting, the VM tries to receive an IPv4 address via DHCP.
 The current IP address will be shown on the login screen of your VM.
 If everything works i-doit will be available within your network via HTTP.
 Type this URL into your Web browser:

 ~~~
 http://<IP address>/